tristan-smith/EE361Lab4/ee361lab4report.md

 Too small of a gain could mean that our SNR was not high enough for us to distinguish our signal from noise.

 A good SNR value that we found was somewhere between 20 and 30 dB, because this meant that we would not see clipping, but still have our noise be relatively low compared to the signal.
-But because the noise floor was so much lower than the signals we were looking at, really any gain above 10 and below 40 would probably have worked.
+But because the noise floor was so much lower than the signals we were looking at (Table \ref{rfgain}), really any gain above 10 and below 40 would probably have worked.

 ## Received Power Measurements of FM Radio Stations